rustyeddy/spa/README.md

-# spa - The Single Page App Server
+# spa - The Single Page Application Server

-spa was built to server up Single Page Applications (SPA) on small embedded devices, for example works great serving up dashboards on devices controlled by a Raspberry PI.
+**spa** was built to server up _Single Page Applications (SPA)_ particulary for microservices and embedded devices.
+For example, _spa_ works great serving up backends from Google's _AppEngine_ or serving dashboards from devices controlled by a Raspberry PI.

 ## Build